thisisrandy/catan-randomizer/README.md

 - Same number can't touch
 - Limit on the size of groups of same-type terrain
 - Limit on the total pip count of intersections
+- Lower limit on the number of islands created for the _Seafarers: New World_ scenario.
+See the [Supported Scenarios](#supported-expansions%2Fextensions%2Fscenarios) section for details

 ## Supported Expansions/Extensions/Scenarios